Travelling in Vietnam

 Cruising Bai Tu Long Bay

 After our initial taster of Hanoi we left the capital city for some peace and serenity and a cruise through Ha Long Bay.
-After the challenges of three hours on the road to the coast we boarded a traditional wooden boat, the Dragons Pearl by Indochina Junk, and sailed through the calm waters of Ha Long Bay.
+After the challenges of three hours on the road to the coast, with a brief stop to watch a traditional water puppet theatre, we boarded a traditional wooden boat, the Dragons Pearl by Indochina Junk, and sailed through the calm waters of Ha Long Bay.
 In total awe at the beauty of the karst formations, we spent two nights in bliss on our first cruise with an amazing crew and a bunch of lovely guests.
 Jerome enjoyed the daily kayaking and swimming sessions, while we savoured the incredible views and delicious food.
 While I am still terrified of being stuck on a large cruise ship, I can say that the cruise to the far corners of Bai Tu Long Bay has awakened my senses for overnight travel on a small sailing ship.
 The cruise was definitely one of the highlights of our trip in Vietnam.

 A Unique Experience: The Overnight Train